CodeTherapist/codetherapist.github.io/_posts/2020-04-15-benchmark-dotnet-xlsx-exporter.md

 {% endhighlight %}

 This test is more like an integration test - it runs a real benchmark and uses the output of it.
-_Note: Unfortunaelty I did not find a good way of "mock" the `Summary` class._
+Unfortunaelty I did not find a good way of "mock" the `Summary` class.

 The method of the interface `IExporter.ExportToFiles(Summary summary, ILogger consoleLogger)` requires a physical file on the disk.
 For unit testing purpose, this isn't optimal - imagine, there is for example an access authorization issue when the file should be written.